Fanaperana/SandCode/README.md

 ### Installation

-To install SnippetHub, follow these steps:
+To install SandCode, follow these steps:

-1. Download the latest release from the [releases page](https://github.com/Fanaperana/SnippetHub/releases).
+1. Download the latest release from the [releases page](https://github.com/Fanaperana/SandCode/releases).
 2. Extract the downloaded file to a directory of your choice.
-3. Run the `SnippetHub` executable file.
+3. Run the `SandCode` executable file.

 ### Usage

-To use SnippetHub, follow these steps:
+To use SandCode, follow these steps:

 1. Click the "New Snippet" button to create a new snippet.
 2. Enter a title and choose a programming language for your snippet.